Black Champion

 Black Champion is a variety of potato with purple skin colour that produces round, flattened tubers.
-Davidson (1936) described this as an old variety found growing in the Midlands of Ireland but of no commercial value.
-Noted by Kehoe (1986) as being unique to the Irish potato collection.
+W.D.
+Davidson describes it as an, "old variety found growing in the Midlands of Ireland but of no commercial value."
+H.W.
+Kehoe notes them as, "unique to the Irish potato collection."

+Its sprouts are purple and spherical, and it grows tall, erect plants with thin stems.
+Flowers are rarely grown, but they are an intense blue-violet colour with medium-sized white tips.